-In general, the common area landscaping is in good condition.
-We have allowed \$2000 for major landscaping needs every 5 years for things such as dead tree removal/replacement, major stream maintenance, retaining wall repair, grading, etc.
+In general, the common area landscaping is aging and becoming somewhat neglected.
+We observed several dead and dying trees and bushes, missing and damaged lighting and damaged concrete borders.
+These are items that should be maintained from the operating budget.
+We have increased the landscape allowance to \$5,000 for major landscaping needs every 5 years for things such as major dead tree removal/replacement, major stream maintenance, retaining wall repair, grading, etc.

 Approximately 9 mailboxes are located around the development.
 The mailboxes are in good condition at this time.
 The mailboxes are dated 2004 and have an expected useful life of 15 years.
-We have planned for replacement of the mailboxes in 2019 although replacement will likely be gradual over a period of years.
+They continue to be in good condition, and we have extended the planned replacement of the mailboxes to 2024 although replacement will likely be gradual over a period of years.

-We understand that maintenance of the approximately 34 street lights is the responsibility of the association.
-We assume that bulbs for the street lights will be replaced from the operating budget.
+We were told in 2016 that maintenance of the approximately 34 street lights is the responsibility of the association.
+We understand however that

+Avista maintains the bulbs.
 The fiberglass light standards appear to be in good condition and have an expected life of 25 years.
-We have planned for replacing these in 2029.
+We have planned for recoating these in 2029.
 We understand that recoating material is available through Sherwin Williams.
 The underground wiring was not investigated.
 With good maintenance, these should provide service beyond the analysis period.